GoekeLab/bioinformatics-workflows/test_data/README.md

 5. All transcripts from these genes were selected to generate the [test data transcriptome reference file](transcriptome.fa) (582 transcripts).

-6.The estimated transcript level counts were then used to simulate the test data with [polyester](https://bioconductor.org/packages/release/bioc/html/polyester.html) using `simulate_experiment_countmat`.
+6. The estimated transcript level counts were then used to simulate the test data with [polyester](https://bioconductor.org/packages/release/bioc/html/polyester.html) using `simulate_experiment_countmat`.

 7. The reads were shuffled (while maintaining the pairing) using [bbmap](https://sourceforge.net/projects/bbmap/).